ines/course-starter-python/docs/index.md

 ```
 Here are some additional comments:

-1. Make sure each id is unique or you may have some issues with some modules not showing up
+1. Make sure each `id` is unique or you may have some issues with some modules not showing up.
-2. Make sure that you take care specifying the correct `prev` and `next` otherwise it could damage the flow of your material.
+2. Take care specifying the correct `prev` and `next` otherwise it could damage the flow of your material.
-3. you don't need to have your extension of your course labeled as "chapters" if you wish to call each topic here something other than chapter in the url then simply change the file names to `module`, `topic`, `lecture` followed by the number instead.
+3. You don't need to have your website extension of your course labeled as "chapters" if you wish to have your link extensions named something other than chapter in the url, you can change the file names to `module`, `topic`, `lecture` or anything else followed by the number.
 Do not change the folder name and do not change the `type` in the yaml.

-Each chapter file with contain the code of what that chapter will look like.
+Each `chapter.md` file will contain the code of what that chapter will look like.
 Specifically:

 ![](img/chapter_layout.png)
 <font size="1" color="grey">Source: Ines Montani from https://course.spacy.io/chapter1</font>